|

 boat tail section to complete the library of user-defined shapes.
 For

-added flexibility VisualCFD can import up to 1,000 X-R data points
+added flexibility AeroCFD can import up to 1,000 X-R data points

 for generating axisymmetric and two-dimensional designs that require